developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration can change this default behavior:

-- When the value ***Off***- the default behavior is in effect and the device is NOT *Discoverable* via Bluetooth except when the Bluetooth Pairing screen of the Settings UI is active.
+-***Off***- the default behavior is in effect and the device is NOT *Discoverable* via Bluetooth except when the Bluetooth Pairing screen of the Settings UI is active.

-- When the value ***On***- the default behavior is overridden and the device is *Discoverable* via Bluetooth whenever Bluetooth is enabled (turned on).
+-***On***- the default behavior is overridden and the device is *Discoverable* via Bluetooth whenever Bluetooth is enabled (turned on).

 ### New Pairings
 Used to configure whether the device accepts new Bluetooth Pairings.